athenamelia/athenamelia.github.io/_pages/research.md

 Supporting drug development in biotech/pharma
 ---
-At Genentech, I provide statistical and computational support to different therapeutic areas.
-My past and current studies include phase Ib, Ib/II, III clinical trials under Mosunetuzumab, Glofitamab, and Satralizumab molecules across oncology, hematology, pediatrics, and ophthalmology.
-My main responsibilities include ADaM derivation, and TLG generation by [CDISC standards](https://www.cdisc.org/standards/foundational) delivered to clinical science teams across Genentech/Roche Product Development.
-In these studies, I also create R-Shiny applications for clinical exploratory purposes, ie. examine cytokine-release syndrome in B-cell non-Hodgkin lymphoma patients.
+At Genentech/Roche, I provide statistical and computational support for drug development across therapeutic areas.
+My past and current studies include phase Ib, Ib/II, IIb, III clinical trials under Mosunetuzumab, Glofitamab, Satralizumab, and Astegolimab molecules where I work on SDTM/ADaM derivation and TLG generation by [CDISC standards](https://www.cdisc.org/standards/foundational); perform sensitivity and ad-hoc analyses; and create R-Shiny apps for different activities: iDMC, DSUR, SREP, CSR, and other regulatory requests.

 Through collaboration, I co-develop [*admiraldiscovery*](https://pharmaverse.github.io/admiraldiscovery/index.html) which documents functionality of the *admiral* family of packages as part of the [Pharmaverse](https://pharmaverse.org/) movement across biotech/pharma industry, support trial designs with real-world evidence, and conduct biomarker analyses in follicular lymphoma to identify genetic clustering.
 On the side, I take on different roles to facilitate knowledge sharing and enhance internal workflow across Genentech/Roche Data Sciences:

-* Coordinate summer and long-term internship programs in Data and Statistical Science department
+* Coordinate summer and long-term internship programs in the Data and Statistical Science (DSS) department
 * Co-lead Git/Gitlab training workshops on internal workflow for Analytical Data Scientists
 * On-board study teams with molecule migration into new R-based tools and systems
-* Co-host internal North America Data Sciences Forum (NADF) meetings for Genentech SSF/Roche Mississauga
+* Co-host internal North America Data Sciences Forum (NADF) meetings for Genentech/Roche Canada

 Estimating causal effects of organ quality and health policies in kidney transplants
 ---